shahramjoon/HumanActivityRecognition/codebook.md

 The Tidy Data Set contains data set for 30 volunteered attended the experiment.
 As each volunteer were involved in 6 activities, there are several metrics gathered for each activity per volunteer.

 Because each activity for the same volunteer repeated more than once, the tidy data set represents the average value of those metrics per volunteer per activity.

-Therefore there are 6 * 30 = 180 rows in the tidy data set.
+Therefore there are total of 6 * 30 = 180 rows in the tidy data set.

 ## CodeBook